-In this report, three silicon microstrip detectors were put in the tests: one with p-readout in a high resistivity n-bulk wafer (p-in-n high), one with p-readout in a low resistivity n-bulk wafer (p-in-n low), and one with n-readout in a high resistivity n-bulk wafer (n-in-n high).
-These detectors were radiation-damaged with protons and then subsequently put in a beamtest to evaluate the charge collection in the detectors.
+In this report, three silicon microstrip detectors were tested: one with p-readout in a high resistivity n-bulk wafer (p-in-n high), one with p-readout in a low resistivity n-bulk wafer (p-inn low), and one with n-readout in a high resistivity n-bulk wafer (n-in-n high).
+These detectors were irradiated with protons and then subsequently put in a beamtest to evaluate the charge collection in the detectors.